The Desert Spring furnace humidifier

 I have hard water.
 Will the Desert Spring work for me?

 It sure will!
 The Desert Spring is better equipped to deal with hard water than any other furnace humidifier.
 The vast majority of minerals will settle in the basin rather than accumulating on the evaporative media, thereby ensuring that humidity output is always maintained.
 The degree of water hardness has an impact on the amount of periodic cleaning required to remove mineral accumulation in the basin.
-For a very low maintenance system, considering adding our AutoFlush self-cleaning system or in-line humidifier water filter.
+For a very low maintenance system, consider adding the Desert Spring AutoFlush and/or the Anti-Scale Humidifier Filter.

 My home contains a non-metal, fiber board duct system.
 Is that a problem?

 No, however, installation on a fiber board duct will require additional means of support to carry the full weight of the unit when it is full of water.
 This could include a floor stand or a hanging bracket from the ceiling.
 It is also recommended that the mounting plate screws be re-enforced on the front of the duct with a small metal plate or oversized washers.

 Can I mount the Desert Spring Humidifier unit in an attic or ceiling space/crawl space that is unheated?

 It depends on the local climate.
 Care must be taken to ensure the Desert Spring Humidifier is not subjected to freezing as this will damage the unit and may cause leaks.
 Units located above a ceiling should also include the installation of the overflow drain kit accessory.
 Additionally, we highly recommend that you install an overflow drain kit for all installations in an unheated space.
 You should also insulate the water line, humidifier and flex duct (regular fiberglass insulation works well), and consider using a hot water supply instead of cold (discuss with your dealer for max. temperature specifications).
 Do not place insulation directly against the motor.